Table Of Contents

 Wrap-up On the Makita DS4000 Mixing Drill Review.

-What else can I say, that hasn’t already been said about this absolute monster of a thinset mixer.
+What else can I say, that hasn’t already been said about this absolute monster of a thinset and mud mixer.
 The moment I saw this thing, I was reminded of my ancient Black and Decker Jack Hammer that’s been with me since I start tiling.
 It’s heavy, it’s brutal and it’s all metal.
 It has also NEVER let me down, nor has it stopped working.

 Like a tough old workhorse, she keeps on pulling every-day, no matter what.
 This DS4000 drill was cast in the same mold and is a king amongst drills.